SmokeyStack/SmokeyStack.github.io/docs/blog/minecraft-live-2022.md

 This will be held on October 14th, 2022, giving you 24 hours to vote.
 The results will be announced during Minecraft Live.
 Finally, a way to vote using in-house tools rather than rely on 3rd-party ones.
 Seems like Mojang really likes in-house tools nowadays.

-## My Opinion on the Mobs

 ## Conclusion

 Overall, I'm looking forward to this event, gives me something to be excited about for this game!
-I certainly will vote for [REDACTED].